 Thank you for deciding to be involved in testing InTeGrate curriculum.
 You are helping blaze the trail to a new, collaborative process of developing teaching materials and assessing student learning that will lead to a set of rich, relevant, flexible and pedagogically refined materials.
-If you are not involved in this effort, but would like to be, please visit the Get Involved page.

 The first step is for each participant to fill out a registration form which will:

 - Notify SERC to give you permissions to module material and the survey instruments.

 - Capture demographic information we need and give us a record of your participation in the project.
 Please indicate you are a materials tester in the last question on the form.

 - Decide how you will provide data to InTeGrate